Leg Hair Loss - Symptoms of PAD - PAD Treatment Centers | USA Vascular Centers

 How Does PAD Cause Hair Loss on the Legs?

-Hair follicles require nutrients to keep them healthy and to allow your hair to grow.
+Hair follicles require nutrients to stay healthy and produce new hair growth.
 Those nutrients are carried through the bloodstream.
-When people have PAD, their arteries are narrowed by plaque buildup.
-This makes it difficult for adequate blood and oxygen to provide nourishment to the muscles, tissue, and other parts of the leg, including the hair follicles.
+PAD results from narrowed arteries due to plaque buildup, making it difficult for adequate blood and oxygen supply to nourish the muscles, tissue, and other parts of the leg, including the hair follicles.

-When the hair follicles don’t receive enough nutrition, the hair will stop growing.
-You may notice patches of hair loss on the legs.
-This may coincide with other symptoms, such as leg pain or numbness in the legs.
+When hair follicles don’t receive enough nutrition, hair stops growing.
+If you’re in the early stages of PAD, you may notice patches of hair loss on the legs.
+These may coincide with other symptoms, such as leg pain or numbness in the legs.

-PAD is a progressive disease that can start with mild symptoms or none at all.
+PAD is a progressive disease that can start with mild or no symptoms.
 Early detection and diagnosis of symptoms like leg pain and hair loss on the legs can help prevent the progression of the disease.

 Treatment for PAD